stevekanger/custom-vscode-themes/README.md

 ## Usage

 Clone the repository into the extensions folder.
-In Windows that folder is `C:\Users\Your_Username\.vscode\extensions\custom-vscode-themes`.
+In Windows that folder is `C:\Users\Your_Username\.vscode\extensions`.

 ### Customizing your own themes